codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the new restaurant on the moon?
-The food is great, but there’s just no atmosphere.
+Why didn’t the orange win the race?
+It ran out of juice.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+What five letter word is the motto of the IBM Computer company?
- 1. 1GB
+ 1. Logic
- 2. 1 KB
+ 2. Think
- 3. 1 TB
+ 3. Click
- 4. 1 MB
+ 4. Pixel

 <details>
   <summary>Answer</summary>
-  1 MB
+  Think
 </details>